DitIsVincentPM/marketsoft/README.md

 ## Contributing
 Thank you for considering contributing to MarketSoft.
 If you want to contribute you just need to make your changes and make a pull request and then we will check if everything is right and we will add it!

+Here is a trello bord of what needs to be done: https://trello.com/b/P1AhV8Jb/marketsoft

 ## Security Vulnerabilities
 If you discover a security vulnerability within MarketSoft please open a issue on the reposetory